maryjohnben/WeLoveMovies-Capstone/README.md

 This project mainly focuses on demonstrating the skills in developing server and database using NodeJS, ExpressJS, JavaScript, PostgresSQL, ElephantSQL.
 There is frontend portion even though project focuses on backend.
 Backend is deployed using Render.
 Feel free to checkout the application using the link below.

-**frontend is in the process of being linked with backend using Render.
+**frontend is in the process of being deployed and linked with backend using Render.

 To view deployed backend please click **https://welovemovies-backend-project.onrender.com**.
 This link only works for paths described in the project.
 For example, to view a demo backend of all movies listed, use this link **https://welovemovies-backend-project.onrender.com/movies**